abiosoft/caddyserver.com/public/blog/implementing-http2-isnt-trivial.md

 So missing out on server push&mdash;at least for now&mdash;isn't that disappointing.
 If you consider the most significant features of HTTP/2 (binary format, stream multiplexing, header compression, and prioritization), server push is only mildly interesting in comparison.

 In other words, server push is like the cherry on top to simplify your build process and abstract more of the network details away from web developers.
+(However, [it was pointed out to me](https://twitter.com/bagder/status/648851772585455616) that server push still has notable improvements on performance in some cases.)

 ## Server Push is Hard